SalMod91/Try/README.md

   - To enhance the interactivity of the navigation bar, hovering over the links triggers a color change effect.
 When users hover over the logo and navigation links, the color changes to #ffb018, providing visual feedback.

+  - The logo hover function has been created by positioning 2 logos on top of each other.
+The coloured version with a higher z-index value was positioned above the white logo while setting it's opacity to 0%.
+Once hovered the opacity changes to a value visible to the user creating a visual feedback and a sense of interactivity.

   - The navigation bar is designed to adapt to different screen sizes.
 It utilizes two "nav" elements, each with its own visibility based on the width of the viewport.
 Above a width threshold of 1025px wich is typical on larger screens such as desktop and laptops, the primary navigation bar is displayed.
 ![Primary Navigation Bar](/assets/images/readme-images/navbar.webp)